fabioasdias/fabioasdias.github.io/grubby-graham/src/content/work/billing.md

 I was invited to present this approach in an [AWS Cloud Financial Management Peer Connect](https://pages.awscloud.com/aws-cfm-peer-connect-11102021.html) on Nov 10th, 2021.

-Work performed for State Street under guidance of [Nauman Noor](https://www.linkedin.com/in/naumannoor/).
+Work performed for a global financial instituition under guidance of [Nauman Noor](https://www.pcas.ai/).
 Illustrative diagram does not include any company-specific information or details.